Callum-A/cosmwasm-zero-to-hero/14 - Query Tests/README.md

 // Following code omitted
 ```

 This should be second nature now.
-Similarly to our execute tests we need to instantiate the contract, lets copy over that code from another test:
+Similarly to our execute tests we need to instantiate the contract, lets's copy over that code from another test:

 ```rust
 // Previous code omitted